 - Rank the factors by how important they are regarding success.
 So give each one a “weighting.”
 The sum of all weightings has to be one.

 - Rate your competitors on how well they achieve each factor

 - Multiply every value by the designated factor weighting.

-- Add up the answers to get the “weighted assessment of the overall strength of each competitor relative to each other.”
+- Add up the answers to get your overall assessment!

 You can get ahead of everyone else

 Part of competitor analysis involves asking the question, “What do they (competitors) have that I (your business) don’t?”
 It also involves asking, “What do they not have that I can take?”